mk-fg/python-onedrive/README.md

 Service was called SkyDrive prior to 2014-02-19, when it got renamed to OneDrive.
 This package similarly renamed from python-skydrive to python-onedrive.

-Only old "apis.live.net/v5.0" (SkyDrive) API and BITS are used.
+As mentioned, only old "apis.live.net/v5.0" (SkyDrive) API (and BITS API for large files) are used here.
 Since 24 Feb 2015, there is new "api.onedrive.com/v1.0" API
-([on github!](https://onedrive.github.io/)), as helpfully pointed out in [issue-52](https://github.com/mk-fg/python-onedrive/issues/52), which is not yet supported in any way.
+([on github!](https://onedrive.github.io/)), as helpfully pointed out in [issue-52](https://github.com/mk-fg/python-onedrive/issues/52), which is not (yet?) supported in any way here.

 Be sure to read "Known Issues and Limitations" section below before use, to avoid any potentially nasty surprises.